-I’m a storyteller at heart.
-That’s honestly how I’d describe myself if I had to pick one word.
-Always loved stories.
+I’d describe myself as a storyteller if I had to pick one word.
+I’ve always loved stories.
 Reading them.
 Telling them.
 Hearing them.
 I can’t get enough.
 And it’s been this way ever since I can remember.
 For the love of the story…

 My favorite genre of stories are the God Stories.
 People’s stories about how God has intervened in their lives.
 Transformed them.
 Protected them.
 Healed them.
 Done miracles in their lives.
 Drawn them to Him.
 These are truly my addiction.
 My passion.
 I never get tired of hearing about my God.
 I never will.